coanda/dactl/doc/source/config.rst

 Box
 ^^^

 This section shows how to add a box to a configuration file.
+A Dactl Box inherits

+properties of a Gtk Box.
+It is simply a container for a user interface element

+or another box.

 .. code-block:: xml
    :linenos: